 All of the existing buildings on the Site (with the exception of the existing self-storage building) will be demolished under the FEIS Plan.
-The new 26 space off-street parking lot will serve the 4 uses on the Site (the self-storage facility, Murphy Brothers office, the woodworking space and the incubator office space).
+The new 26 space off-street parking lot will serve the 3 uses on the Site (the self-storage facility, offices (Murphy Brothers office and incubator offices), and the woodworking space).